castai/terraform-provider-castai/docs/resources/node_template.md

 Optional:

-- `effect` (String) Effect of a taint to be added to nodes created from this template.
+- `effect` (String) Effect of a taint to be added to nodes created from this template, the default is NoSchedule.
+Allowed values: NoSchedule, NoExecute.

 <a id="nestedblock--timeouts"></a>